 If it is a matter of returning to family court to amend child support payments because your ex’s income has increased, or yours has decreased, or one of your kids has aged out of your agreement, make hasty work of the process, and calculate the time, energy, likely conflict with your ex and other negatives before launching a campaign for revisions.
 Likewise, if you are seeking to reduce alimony, consider the likely large legal fees and related time and stress in your future against the likelihood that payments will be reduced.
 In other words, apply the time / money / energy equation with a level head.

 In some states, child support payments are calculated based on how much time the kids spend with one or the other payment.
 That system is rife with issues, including that paying parents often fight for more time with their kids in order to owe less in support, but then fail to see their kids as ordered by the court agreement.
 The result is not only disappointed kids, the frustrated other parent, and a clogged family court.
 This system reduces kids to collateral.
 Do not be part of the problem.

 As you co-parent, there will be lots of reasons to fight.
 You may never completely rid yourself of resentment about paying him, and that is very human.
 But try your very, very hardest not to threaten not to pay him.
 There are likely serious legal ramifications if you do not.
 And there are definitely negative consequences to your relationships.
 In otherwise: Try your damnedest not to threaten.

 In most states, child support and alimony payments are capped.
 When it comes to how much you can earn, the sky is the limit.
 I have seen so many fabulous cases of people who harnessed financial stress after becoming single moms to gloriously successful professional lives.

-- Remember: Everything is temporary.
 You could lose your job or ability to earn, and the financial tables could turn at any time.
-Kids age out of child support, and exes become far more successful than you’d though he was capable of.
+Kids age out of child support, and exes become far more successful than you thought he was capable of.
 Acceptance tempered with hope and kindness are your BFFs.

 Rachel for a time received child support from her ex, but when she started earning more, and he lost his job, she was obliged by the courts to pay him support.
-She choses to pay him more than required, even though the years when he paid were riddled with skipped payments, and snide comments about how he his obligation was too much:
+She chooses to pay him more than required, even though the years when he paid were riddled with skipped payments, and snide comments about how his obligation was too much: